parmstro/rhis-builder-baremetal-init/README.md

 ## Method 1

 - Create a baremetal_init_vars.yml configuration file for your idm and satellite systems from the SAMPLE file.
+- Place the baremetal_init_vars.yml file in a group_vars/provisioner folder under the project.
+- the .gitignore should prevent it from being uploaded to your repo.
 - Create a vault file to contain the secrets.
 - Download the RHEL9 bootable dvd iso and create a bootable installer usb device.
 Follow documentation instructions.
 - Create a usb (ext4 or xfs formated works) and label it OEMDRV.
 Connect it to the system you run this code from.